 It is also important to allow people to fail when necessary.
-OKRs do not create a “to do” list.
-Key results should not be part of any sort of annual review and failure to reach them should not result in punitive action of any type.
+OKRs do not create a “to-do” list.
+Key results should not be part of any sort of annual review, and failure to reach them should not result in punitive action of any type.
 This further empowers employees.
 When they are free to fail, they are also free to pursue key results with greater fervor and ardor.
-After all, if failure is seen as part of the path of growth and success, there are no negatives and employees are more willing to experiment and innovate (grow).
+After all, if failure is seen as part of the path to growth and success, there are no negatives, and employees are more willing to experiment and innovate (grow).

 It is also important for managers to ask deeper, more probing questions.
-“How was progress this week” is simply not enough.
-Instead, as questions that help to qualify employee performance, challenges, and hurdles.
-“What challenges are you encountering,” or, “Do you have the right tools”, are both good examples.
+“How was progress this week” is simply not enough; instead, use questions that help to qualify employee performance, challenges, and hurdles.
+“What challenges are you encountering?” or “Do you have the right tools” are both good examples.

 Help employees and team members manage progress by breaking larger goals into smaller steps.
 This makes things more actionable and essentially builds a ramp that leads from where an employee is now all the way to achieving a specific objective.

 Finally, managers and decision-makers should remain flexible.
 The unexpected can and will happen.
 New competitors will arise.
 Unforeseen products will come to market that dramatically affect the company.
 Remaining flexible will help ensure that the company can adapt, evolve, and still thrive despite those changes.